yuvraj-05828/kalvium-premier-league-lab/README.md

 ### Progression 2: Plan of Action

 The coach has prepared a plan of action for the team.
 He has the formation ready and will provide us with an array `[defender, midfield, forward]`.
-He will give us the numbers and we'll need to print that layout on our screen so that we know who to pick (for instance, how many midfielders do we need?).
+He will give us the numbers, and we'll need to print that layout on our screen so that we know who to pick (for instance, how many midfielders do we need?).
 Create a function `createFormation()` that _returns an object_ with the data and keys in the order given in the array.

 ### Progression 3: Twinkle Twinkle, football star!

 Alex needs to know when a player debuted.
-Alex was just going through some astrological facts and had discovered that there are specific years where lady luck favoured all.
+Alex was just going through some astrological facts and had discovered that there are specific years where lady luck favored all.
 He believes that selecting those players would be great for his team.
 Create a function `filterByDebut()` which takes `year` as an argument and _returns an array of player objects_ that debuted in the given year.

 ### Progression 4: Get in the box!

-We've already decided the team formation.
+We've already decided on the team formation.
 Now we need to filter players based on their position.
 This would help Alex decide who goes where.
 Create a function `filterByPosition()` which takes `position` as an argument and _returns an array of player objects_ that play in that position.

 ### Progression 5: Ooh...shinyyy!

 Who doesn't want a player with multiple medals and trophies in his closet?
-Alex wants you to retrieve data of players who have won a specific award.
+Alex wants you to retrieve data on players who have won a specific award.
 Create a function `filterByAward()` which takes `awardName` as an argument and _returns an array of player objects_ that who have won that award.

 ### Progression 6: One a penny, two a penny, hot cross shoots!

 Now that we've got players that have won an award, we need to find out how many times they've won a specific award.
 The more, the merrier.
-Create a function `filterByAwardxTimes()` which takes `awardName, noOfTimes` as arguments and _returns an array of player objects_ that have won a specific ward, a given number of times.
+Create a function `filterByAwardxTimes()` which takes `awardName, noOfTimes` as arguments and _returns an array of player objects_ that have won a specific ward a given number of times.

-### Progression 7: But, where do you come from?
+### Progression 7: But where do you come from?

 Alex prefers some countries over others.
 That doesn't mean he's willing to ignore achievements.
 Why?
 Well, let's not get into details.
 Create a function `filterByAwardxTimes` which takes `awardName, country` as arguments and _returns an array of player objects_ that have won a specific award and belong to the given country.

-### Progression 8: This, that and then some more...
+### Progression 8: This, that, and then some more...

 Alex is getting very meticulous with his selection criteria.
-He believes youth overpower age but they should have won a certain number of awards and belong to his favourite team.
+He believes youth overpower age, but they should have won a certain number of awards and belong to his favorite team.
 Create a function `filterByNoOfAwardsxTeamxAge()` which takes `noOfAwards, team, age` as arguments and _returns an array of player objects_ that have won at least the given number of awards, belong to a specific team and are younger than mentioned age.

 ### Progression 9: Old is gold.